movementlabsxyz/MIP/MIP/mip-34/README.md

 - the DA layer returns an _availability certificate_ that a proof of 2/3 super-majority is available for block $B'$.
 This step should take O(1) second if we use a fast reliable mempool.
 - the Staking contract on L1 _will_ eventually verify the proof of of 2/3 super-majority (on Ethereum mainnet this should take in the order of 13mins).

+#### Version B: Leader-independent block

+A leader validator $V_l$ is elected for a certain interval.

+Blocks are deterministically derived from the sequencer-batch.
+Validators attest for the next transition:  $B \xrightarrow{\ txs \ } B'$.

+In the scenario where validators commit individually they send the block hashes of the calculated blocks directly to the L1 contract.
+A leader may be required to update the latest state when the super-majority is reached.
+A leader approval may not be necessary, however the leader takes a special role and may incur increased gas costs compared to the remainder of validators and has to be rewarded accordingly.
+Since the block derivation is deterministic, $f+1$ may be sufficient to confirm the block.
+(However, we require $2f+1$ to cover potential edge cases, such as that the sequencer cannot be trusted.)

+In a more optimised scenario, the leader sends the super-majority proof to the L1 contract.
+A similar approach applies on the DA layer.

 <!-- The Fast-Finality Settlement mechanism consists of the following components/mechanisms and which should be addressed separately in their own MIPs: